A Well-Read Tart

 Let’s get the basics out of the way so you’ll know if these Powdered Sugar Donut Holes are for you:

-This doughnut recipe contains no yeast.
-No oil.
-No frying.
+That means there’s no frying involved.
 NO WEIRD SMELLING KITCHEN FOR THREE DAYS AFTERWARD.

 Because these are cake-style donut holes that you bake in the oven.
 In a mini-muffin tin.
 Making your kitchen smell freakin’ delicious.